asefahmed500/Cally-IO/src/README.md

 ## Core Features

-- **Secure Authentication**: User signup and login functionality powered by Appwrite.
+- **Secure Authentication**: User signup, login, and password recovery functionality powered by Appwrite.
 - **Role-Based Access Control**: Differentiates between `user` and `admin` roles, ensuring data privacy and proper access levels.
-- **Lead Management Dashboard**: An admin-only dashboard to view, manage, and track all users who sign up.
+- **Lead Management Dashboard**: An admin-only dashboard to view, manage, track, and export all users who sign up.
 - **Intelligent Document Management**: Users can upload PDF, DOCX, and TXT files.
 Data is isolated so users can only access their own documents, while admins have read-access for oversight.
+- **Advanced Knowledge Management**: An admin-only hub to view and manage all documents in the knowledge base, including secure deletion.
 - **Configurable AI Agent**: Admins can configure the AI's personality, response style, and add custom business instructions.
 - **AI-Powered RAG Chat**: The AI assistant uses Retrieval-Augmented Generation (RAG) to find information within the uploaded documents and provide context-aware answers.
 - **AI Script Generator**: The AI can dynamically generate personalized call scripts for leads based on their profile.
 - **Conversation Intelligence**: The AI can recognize when it doesn't have an answer and suggest escalating to a human expert.
 - **Performance Analytics**: A dedicated, admin-only dashboard tracks key metrics like user satisfaction and resolution rates, powered by real user feedback.
+- **CRM & Integration Hub**: A centralized place for admins to manage integrations with tools like Slack, Google Sheets, and other webhooks (UI placeholders).
 - **Responsive Design**: The UI is designed to work seamlessly on both desktop and mobile devices.

 ## Getting Started